Lecture Capture Policy

 10.2 Lecturers should create a Panopto Assignment in Assessment and Feedback folder in the Blackboard course.

-10.3 Any recordings submitted will be able to be viewed by Lecturers and External Examiners on the module.
+10.3 Any recordings submitted to a Panopto Assignment will be able to be viewed by Lecturers and External Examiners on the course.

 10.4 Students will only be able to view recordings they have uploaded.